What you need to know to prevent sickness

 Whether in the fridge or during food prep, don’t let raw meat/juices from shellfish touch other ready-to-eat foods.

-And never put cooked foods on the same plate that still has juices on it from raw seafood (make sure it’s been cleaned with soap and water).
+And never put cooked foods on the same plate that still has juices on it from raw seafood.
+Plates must be cleaned with soap and water.

 Rule #3: Keep things clean.